VerumHades/vidmake/doc/DEVELOPER.md

 | `AddElementFrames(IReadOnlyList<Element> elements, int seconds)` | `abstract void` | Abstract method that generates frames for the provided elements over a given duration in seconds.
 Each element may have "Current" and "Next" states that should be interpolated or applied over the time span. |

 > `RenderTarget` is an abstract base class.
 Concrete implementations should define how frames are actually produced.
-> The `RenderStateReporter` can be used to track rendering progress for sequences (all frames of one animation) and chunks.
+> `RenderStateReporter` can be used to track rendering progress for sequences (all frames of one animation) and chunks.

-And whene a `Scene.Go` function is called, the number of frames to render is calculated:
+And when a `Scene.Go` function is called, the number of frames to render is calculated:
 ![img](images/pipeline/frame_count_calculation.png)
 When frames are rendered the elements move using their interpolation functions:
 ![img](images/pipeline/element_position_interpolation.png)